tarunjr/naima/README.md

 ### Services Design
 Following are the runtime services component of the system.

 #### * Users Service:
 Manages Patient, Doctors and  Care Providers entities.Developed in Node.JS and MongoDB.
 Exposes REST API

 #### * Case Service:
-Manages Case entity and workflow between Doctor/CareProvider.
+Manages Case entity and workflow between Doctor/Care Provider.
 Developed in Node.JS and MongoDB.
 Exposes REST API

 #### * Medical Service:
 Maintains a repository of medical knowledge about Condition, Symptom, Test and Speciality.
 Using this knowledge and additional context It generates ranked ordering of Symptom and Test questions to be asked/collected next.
 Developed in Node.JS and MongoDB.Uses the result of the Analytical component to adapt its behavior.

 ### Analytics Design:
 Following are the analytics components.
-Apache Spark is the rutime framework using Kafka as data ingestion and output component.
+Apache Spark is the runtime framework using Kafka as data ingestion and output component.

-#### * Symptoms association rules minning:
+#### * Symptoms association rules mining:
 A batch component in Apache Spark using FP-Growth algorithm from spark.mllib
-#### * Conditions Aggreation by region
+#### * Conditions Aggregation by region
-A streaming component in Apache Spark using spark.streaming to perform windowed aggreation of conditions diagnosed per region.
+A streaming component in Apache Spark using spark.streaming to perform windowed aggregation of conditions diagnosed per region.
 #### * Conditions/Speciality prediction based on symptoms data
 A nearest neighbour type algorithm to classify as symptom to a speciality for doctor recommendation.

 ### Application Design:
 Application components are implemented a native android applications interacting with only the services component.
 Following two are the application components.

-#### * CareProvider UX:
+#### * Care Provider UX:
 User interface for Examiner to prepare a Case and manage the Review and Treatment.
 Developed as a native Android application

-#### * Docotor UX:
+#### * Doctor UX:
 User interface for the Doctor to Review the Case and finalize the Treatment.
 Developed as a native Android application.